squidgroup/squidSim_vignette/docs/02-sim_pop.md

 <div class = "blue">
 **Matrices in R**

 To code a matrix in R we use the `matrix` function (see `?matrix`).
 This takes a vector of values, and arranges then in a matrix, with dimensions specified with `nrow` and `ncol`.
-By default it fills the matrix by column, which can be changed by specifying `byrow=TRUE`.
+By default it fills the matrix by column, which can be changed to per row, by specifying `byrow=TRUE`.
 For big matrices this can be petty annoying.
 The`Tri2M()` function from the package `MCMCglmm` allows you to just give the lower or upper half of the matrix, and it will fill the rest out for you.
 For example, we can make a correlation matrix using:

 ```r
 Tri2M(c(1,0.5,1,0.3,0.2,1), lower.tri = FALSE, diag=TRUE)